Black Butler: Musical

 A third musical Lycoris that Blazes the Earth (地に燃えるリコリス, Chi ni Moeru Lycoris) was performed in September 2014.
 Most of the cast reprised their roles from the re-run of The Most Beautiful Death in the World although Fukuzaki Nayuta replaced Taketo Tanaka as Ciel Phantomhive and Yuka Terasaki replaced Saki Matsuda as Mey-Rin.
 Akane Liv was introduced as Madam Red, Yuusuke Hirose as Charles Phipps, Oota Motohiro as Charles Grey and Araki Hirofumi as Lau.
 A re-run of the third Black Butler musical "Lycoris that Blazes the Earth" was scheduled to perform in November–December 2015.
 It started in Osaka on November 7 then travel to Miyagi, Tokyo and Fukuoka.
 The new run of the third musical was the first oversea tour in China (Shanghai, Beijing, Shenzhen) in December 2015.
 Yuta Furukawa replaced Matsushita as Sebastian Michaelis.
 Meanwhile, most of the cast from the third musical reprised their roles.

 A fourth musical, based on the Noah's Ark Circus arc of the manga, ran between November and December 2016.
 Yuta Furukawa reprised his role as Sebastian Michaelis, with Reo Uchikawa replacing Nayuta Fukuzaki as Ciel.
 Miura Ryosuke was introduced as Joker, Tano Asami as Beast and Tamaki Yuki as Snake, among others.
 Notably, Izumi Shuuhei reprised his role as the Undertaker again, making him the only original cast member still performing.

 A fifth musical, Tango on the Campania, based on the Luxury Liner arc in the manga, ran between December 2017 and February 2018.
 Yuta Furukawa reprised his role as Sebastian Michaelis, with Reo Uchikawa also reprising his role as Ciel Phantomhive.
 Mikata Ryosuke was introduced as Ronald Knox, Momoko Okazaki as Elizabeth Midford, and others.
 Other actors from previous performers also reprised their roles, such as Uehara Takuya as Grell Sutcliff, Izumi Shuuhei as the Undertaker, and Sasaki Yoshihide as Viscount Druitt.

-A sixth Black Butler musical, The Public School's Secret, based on the Public School arc of the manga, ran from January to April 2021.
+A sixth Black Butler musical, The Public School's Secret, based on the Public School arc of the manga, ran from March to April 2021.
 Toshiki Tateishi portrayed Sebastian Michaelis, and Eito Konishi played Ciel Phantomhive.
-The four 'perfects' were portrayed by Hiroki Sano (Edgar Redmond), Shougo Tazuru (Henry Greenhill), Masamichi Satonaka (Lawrence Bluewer), and Dai Goto (Gregory Violet).
+The four prefects were portrayed by Hiroki Sana (Edgar Redmond), Shougo Tazuru (Herman Greenhill), Masamichi Satonaka (Lawrence Bluewer), and Dai Goto (Gregory Violet).

-A seventh musical, The Emerald Witch and the Werewolves' Forest, ran in two cities: from September 9 to 12, 2025 in Osaka, and from September 21 to 28 in Tokyo.
+A seventh musical, The Emerald Witch and the Werewolves' Forest, ran in two cities: from September 12 to 15, 2025, in Osaka, and from September 21 to 28 in Tokyo.
 It featured Toshiki Tateishi as Sebastian Michaelis and Ikuma Kobayashi as Ciel Phantomhive.